Data Processing Addendum

-9.1 Subject to clauses 9.4 to 9.7, we will allow for and contribute to audits, including inspections, by you or an auditor mandated by you in relation to the Processing of the SlaveCheck Personal Data by the Contracted Processors.
+9.1 Subject to clauses 9.4 to 9.7, to the extent required by Data Protection Laws, we will allow for and contribute to audits, including inspections, by you or an auditor authorised by you in relation to the Processing of the SlaveCheck Personal Data by us.

 (a) to any individual unless he or she produces reasonable evidence of identity and authority;

 (b) outside normal business hours at those premises, unless the audit or inspection needs to be conducted on an emergency basis and you have given notice to us that this is the case before attendance outside those hours begins; or